Amended in 2004

 WEL calls on governments to put all necessary measures in place to ensure that women’s right to privacy is secure, that personal information is only collected for authorised purposes and that no data matching is carried out across agencies or sectors which violates the privacy, security or safety of women.

-IWEL calls for measures to be put in place to ensure that all women are given the opportunity to participate in the debate about Australia’s constitution and to be informed about its implications and potential for women in particular.
+WEL calls for measures to be put in place to ensure that all women are given the opportunity to participate in the debate about Australia’s constitution and to be informed about its implications and potential for women.
 Should there be amendments to the Constitution, WEL calls for inclusion of a principle which guarantees equal rights for both women and men.

 WEL acknowledges that advertising is a powerful communication medium designed to influence people’s attitudes and behaviour and therefore must portray women in ways that are realistic and reflect their diverse roles, cultures and aspirations.
 Offensive, stereotypical or misleading portrayals of women or of violence in advertising cannot be excused.
 WEL opposes the use of demeaning or derogatory representations of women and men in advertising.